Aging & Health A to Z

 Care & Treatment

-- Blood thinners (anticoagulants) to prevent blood clots from forming around your heart valve.
+- Thin the blood to prevent blood clots from forming around your heart valve

-If you are being treated for mild heart valve symptoms, you’ll need frequent check-ups and periodic echocardiograms to be sure your condition is not getting worse.
+If you are being treated for mild heart valve symptoms, you’ll need frequent check-ups and periodic echocardiograms to see if your heart valve problem is worsening, and whether surgery to fix the valve is needed.

 Heart Valve Surgery